manavjangid5/MyStats/README.md

 ## Personal Portfolio
 This is my portfolio website.
-Where anyone with the link can view my statistics and my acdemic journey.
-This is only created for personal use and only prohibited fromany kind of illegitimate use.
+Where anyone with the link can view my statistics and my academic journey.
+This is only created for personal use and prohibited from any kind of illegitimate use.

 Peace.